SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 trying to set the property to a number that's too large caused the property's value to be adjusted before being stored.
-The code below adds an ``projectedValue`` property to the ``SmallNumber`` structure to expose whether the current value was adjusted when being stored.
+The code below adds an ``projectedValue`` property to the ``SmallNumber`` structure to expose whether the current value was adjusted before being stored.

-.. testcode:: even-number-wrapper-projection
+.. testcode:: small-number-wrapper-projection
     :compile: true

     -> @propertyWrapper